Jul 19, 2024

 Step 3: Positive terminals

-Look at your jumper cables, and identify the red wires and clamps, and the black wires and clamps.
+Look at your jumper cables, and identify the red positive cable and red clamps, and the black negative cable and black clamps.

 Take one red clamp and connect it to the positive (red) terminal of the recently-deceased battery (or the equivalent connection point), being sure to make a good connection with a little wiggle of the cable clamp.